 Once you have received a referral letter from the COC, please make sure you return your release form, via hard copy, to the COC, indicating that you have chosen NJLAP for your evaluation provider.
 We cannot start your file, or schedule your evaluation until all your paperwork has been received and reviewed.

-a.)
-With your letter from the COC, you will have an authorization and release form to execute and return to them.
+In addition, please note: With your letter from the COC, you will have an authorization and release form to execute and return to them.
 Once you have done so, and have chosen NJLAP as your evaluation provider, the COC has permission to send us a copy of your Certified Statement of Character and all pertinent paperwork.
 It will be reviewed and you will be assigned to a counselor.
-Your counselor will call you to schedule your evaluation appointment or discuss any additional paperwork that is needed (see item b).
-You will also get an email with registration information for the online class (see item 15 below) which we advise you to complete, if possible, before your evaluation appointment.

 2. I already had an evaluation done in another state, Do I still need to have one in NJ?